 "Alina always wanted to study at a university, but economic and family circumstances prevented her from continuing after high school.
 She is excited to dive further into the Proyecto Salta materials and use them to come out ahead with her bodega business."

 Thunderbird MBA student and Proyecto Salta intern, right, describing one of her Peruvian consulting clients, Alina Castillo

-The first component, called Proyecto Salta, is a countrywide training program focused on women micro-entrepreneurs.
+The first component, called Proyecto Salta, was a countrywide training program focused on women micro-entrepreneurs.
 Salta included seminars, mentoring and other resources to help 100,000 women grow their businesses.
-Three-hour training sessions, held at community centers in urban and rural locations, stress practical methods for improving business processes, building self-esteem, and getting access to resources.
-The program incorporates innovative teaching methods, including a telenovela (soap opera) to teach basic busines principles.
+Three-hour training sessions, held at community centers in urban and rural locations, stressed practical methods for improving business processes, building self-esteem, and getting access to resources.
+The program incorporated innovative teaching methods, including a telenovela (soap opera) to teach basic busines principles.
 Thunderbird student interns provided additional support as one-on-one mentors in Peru.

 Goldman Sachs 10,000 Women, Peru

-The second component is part of Goldman Sachs 10,000 Women, a business certificate program for women small-business owners.
-The purpose of this program is to provide 700 women with access to advanced business education, international networks, mentoring, and capital.
-Women receive extensive classroom instruction conducted by the Universidad del Pacifíco in Peru.
+The second component is part of the Goldman Sachs 10,000 Women initiative, a business certificate program for women small-business owners.
+The purpose of this program was to provide over 700 women with access to advanced business education, international networks, mentoring, and capital.
+Women received extensive classroom instruction conducted by the Universidad del Pacifíco in Peru.
 In addition to classroom time, the women received personal business mentoring by Peruvian and international women executives.

 An independent impact evaluation provides insights into the success of the program and the effect both the SALTA and 10,000 Women programs had on the women that had the opportunity to particiate in either or both of the programs.
 More than 103,000 women participated in the SWEP program.
 Learn more: Impact Evaluation

 Listen to the women tell their stories about the effect SWEP made on their businesses, their lives and families.